 A dermatologist will usually have both medical and surgical capabilities within their professional role.
 The type of surgery they may be involved in varies.
 Some examples would be prevention of developing skin cancers by removing any abnormal moles; improvement of the skins appearance by removing growths, discolorations, and damage caused by ultraviolet exposure, and biopsies to confirm a definite diagnosis.

 Dermatology is a vibrant area to practice in and is constantly adapting itself to meet the changing medical challenges it faces.
 Advances in technologies mean there are even more choices and treatment options for patients and this expansion of technology seems to still be growing fast.
-New drugs are continuously being trialed and researched; many of our consultants actually being involved in these.
+New drugs are continuously being trialled and researched; many of our consultants are actively involved in these.

 Dermatologists diagnose and treat more than 3,000 different diseases.
 These diseases include skin cancer, eczema, acne, psoriasis, nail infections, warts, fungal and yeast infections and dermatitis.
 Dermatologists also improve the appearance of their patients' skin, hair, and nails.
 For example, a dermatologist can help patients reduce fine lines and wrinkles, laxity and age spots and also improve the appearance of scar tissue.